 Fans of the old games may not like the changes Santa Monica Studios made (and even may have ranted about them online) but I assure you, God of War may feel new, but that feeling will only last for a little while.
 New camera angles and button mappings aside, this game is still God of War.
 Besides, the changes made are actually for the better as it moves the series forward to the new generation.

 If you’re a newcomer to God of War, worry not for you do not need to know the story behind Kratos and his adventures with the Greek Gods.
 However, the goosebumps during scenes relating to Kratos’ past are worth playing the whole collection.
-Or just go through let’s plays on youtube/twitch if you don’t have the time.

 You see, God of War is the new Chapter One.
 It’s a reimagining of the whole franchise, without alienating the previous stories.
 God of War answers where Kratos’ life goes from here.